 It seemed like Kansas City was on top of the world, but it was all downhill from there.
 The Royals became perennial losers, but that didn’t stop us from going to games.
 It was at Kauffman Stadium that I learned about losing gracefully and accepting a peanut butter and jelly sandwich from your mother when you’d rather be eating a hot dog.

 Around that time, I went to my first Nats game with Rick.
 It was a day game, and playing hooky from work was extra thrilling.
-We could walk down New Jersey Avenue to Nats Park, under the I-695 overpass.
-Believe it or not, there were two horses that lived in a stable under that overpass until a developer bought this lot to build a high rise apartment building and a Whole Foods.
+We could walk from work down New Jersey Avenue to Nats Park, under the I-695 overpass.
+Believe it or not, there were two horses that lived in a stable under that overpass until a developer bought this lot to build a high-rise apartment building and a Whole Foods.

 There was hardly anyone at the game, and it seemed a little eerie to be in this brand-new, empty stadium in the middle of the day.
 Rick explained to me who all the important players were: Ryan Zimmerman, who had been there since the team came from Montreal in 2005; Ian Desmond and Adam Dunn, our best hitters; and Jordan Zimmermann and Stephen Strasburg were our new phenom pitchers.
 Just like the Royals, the Nats were perennial losers, but maybe that was about to change.